 The designs for the various grotesque enemies in game are excellent; in fact I’d go as far as to say that they’re some of the best, most creatively designed enemies and monsters since Resident Evil.
 I guarantee you that these twisted creatures will be remembered for many years to come.
 My personal favourites are “the keeper” and the terrifying “reborn Laura”.

 Most enemies will take a decent amount of your ammo before going down, you’ll blow a huge hole in one of their faces and they’ll still keep coming for you; it’s awesome.

-There are a number of boss fights in the game and each one requires a different strategy, these battles can actually be very challenging and will require some trial and error before you get through them.
-You’ll die a lot in the game so get used to seeing Sebastian get crushed, decapitated, smashed into mush and so forth.There are even times where Ruvik himself can randomly appear for you and all you can do is run or die.
+There are a number of boss fights in the game and each one requires a different strategy.
+These battles can actually be very challenging and will require some trial and error before you get through them.
+You’ll die a lot in the game.
+Get used to seeing Sebastian get crushed, decapitated, smashed into mush and so forth.There are even times where Ruvik himself can randomly appear.
+All you can do is run or die.

-Unfortunately, I found the game to be very generous with its auto save system so I didn’t feel the full impact of my deaths as much as I would have liked.
+Unfortunately, I found the game to be very generous with its auto save system.
+I didn’t feel the full impact of my deaths as much as I would have liked.

-The voice acting in the game is quite average, well except for Jackie Earle Haley who does a really great job as Ruvik; a little too similar to Rorschach though.
+The voice acting in the game is quite average, well except for Jackie Earle Haley.
+He does a really great job as Ruvik; a little too similar to Rorschach though.
 The dialogue has a certain level of cheesiness that just had to be intentional, Sebastian never reacts with any real emotion to the shit storm that’s surrounding him and it’s very amusing.